El Salvador culture. Getting to know Salvadoran Culture.

 El Salvador culture

-The smallest country in the Americas has a long history of great customs and traditions that have been past on for generations.
-These traditional traditions are what make the Salvadoran culture fascinating.
-Hopefully, by now, you have a general overview of what El Salvador culture is about and what to expect when visiting or moving to El Salvador.
+These traditional customs are what make the Salvadoran culture fascinating.
+Hopefully, by now, you have a general summary of what El Salvador culture is all about and what to expect when visiting or moving to El Salvador.